alastria/alastriaID-truffle-contracts/README.md

 **dockerTestnetConsole**: Go inside docker to make an attachment and work with geth console.

 As well after running the npm i, a version of truffle is installed.
 This one is the **5.1.53** and if you are a great Truffle supporter you can work with it to deploy the smart contracts.

+### Configurations
+In order to run the project in different types of Network, there are some configurations to take into account.
+There are the following ones:
+**Node in T Network has the following IP address**: **http://63.33.206.111/rpc**
+**Node in B Network has the following IP address**: **http://63.33.206.111:8545**
+Once it is know the previous aspects, in the truffle-config file there are some possibilities to deploy the Smart Contracts which are the next ones:
+**local-admin**: Which work with the local network and the admin account
+**local-first-id**: Which work with the local network and a service provider
+**red-t-identity-admin**: Which works with the t-network node and the admin account
+**red-t-first-id**: Which works with the t-network node and a service provider
+**red-b-identity-admin**: Which works with the b-network node and the admin acount
+**red-b-first-id**: Which works with the b-network node and a service provider

+Both accounts are the following ones:
+**firstIdentityWallet**: "0x643266eb3105f4bf8b4f4fec50886e453f0da9ad"
+**adminAccount**: "0x6e3976aeaa3A59E4AF51783CC46EE0fFabC5DC11"
+And their respective private keys are stored in the accounts folder